Customer-Focused Business Operations

 Policy on Initiatives

 As part of our commitment to customer-oriented business operations, we have formulated and published our “Declaration of Fiduciary Duty”, which was approved by the Board of Directors.
-The Bank of Yokohama and Higashi-Nippon Bank have adopted a policy based on this Declaration and are working on proposals for customer-oriented asset management.
+The Bank of Yokohama, the Higashi-Nippon Bank, and THE KANAGAWA BANK have adopted a policy based on this Declaration and are working to conduct customer-focused business operations.

 Fiduciary Duty Declaration